 Consumers generally file under either Chapter 7 or Chapter 13.
-Under Chapter 7, you turn over your nonexempt assets to the bankruptcy trustee.
+In a Chapter 7 bankruptcy, you turn over your nonexempt assets to the bankruptcy trustee.
 The trustee sells these assets and pays the proceeds toward your unsecured debt.
-California offers two different sets of exemptions; most filers can protect all of their property using these exemptions.
-Under Chapter 13, you’ll work out a payment plan that takes into account your income and expenses.
-At the end of either process, your remaining unsecured debt is discharged – that means it’s forgiven and it goes away forever.
-Most filers pay pennies on the dollar for their unsecured debts – and most unsecured debts are medical and credit card debts.
+However, most filers can protect all of their property using California’s bankruptcy exemptions.

 Credit Card Companies May Challenge a Bankruptcy

-Because filers generally pay so little of their debt in bankruptcy, credit card issuers may challenge the discharge through an adversary proceeding.
+Because filers generally pay so little of their credit card debt in bankruptcy, card issuers may challenge a debtor’s discharge through an adversarial proceeding.
 The basis of the legal claim is that the debt was incurred by fraud and so should be excluded from discharge.
-11 U.S.C.A. § 523(a)(2).
 This is sometimes called a “non-dischargeability action.”

 How Creditors Can Win

 For the first type of claim, the credit card issuer can use your financial documents to prove that you lied, or left out important information, on your application.
-For the second type of claim, evidence is more difficult to find.
-It’s impossible for the court to find out what you were actually thinking when you got a credit card and made purchases, so it will look at circumstantial evidence that you acted fraudulently.
-For the court to deny your discharge, the credit card issuer must show that you used the card without intending to repay the debt.
+For the second type of claim, the credit card issuer must show that you used the card without intending to repay the debt.

 In addition to these specific types of uses, the court will examine your general financial behavior.
 Borrowing on one card to pay off another, regularly exceeding your credit limit, using your card when you’re unemployed, and filing when you have a large outstanding balance can all indicate that you didn’t intend to repay the debt.